NYPD detectives charged with raping handcuffed woman in police van

 - Prosecutors say attacks occurred after officers stopped a car driven by an 18-year-old woman

-- The two officers were arraigned on Monday on a total of 50 charges
+- The two officers were arraigned Monday on a total of 50 charges

 (CNN)Two New York Police Department detectives took turns raping a handcuffed 18-year-old woman in the back seat of their police van in Coney Island last month, according to the Kings County District Attorney's office.